In December 2013, Pennsylvania lawmakers embarked on a journey that will possibly end with the Keystone State legalizing online gambling.

 Score 3.5 / 10

-Too much emphasis on horse racing and not enough on table games and poker.
+Too much emphasis on horse betting and not enough on table games and poker.
 Could grab a slither of the proverbial iGaming pie, but hard to imagine it reaping massive dividends from online gaming.

 Mount Airy Casino Resort